operator-framework/audit/README.md

 - OCP images: See [Understanding Operator catalogs](https://github.com/openshift/openshift-docs/blob/master/modules/olm-understanding-operator-catalog-images.adoc#understanding-operator-catalogs)
 - Community operator image (`quay.io/operatorhubio/catalog:latest`): Its source is from [upstream-community-operators](https://github.com/operator-framework/community-operators/tree/master/upstream-community-operators)

-### What are the reports in the testdata/reports/backport?
+### What are the reports in the testdata/backport?

-These reports were generated for we are able to identify the projects which are using the index image label `com.redhat.delivery.backport=true`.
+These reports were generated for we are able to identify the projects which are using the index image label `com.redhat.delivery.backport=true` and are distributed on 4.5.

 [of-api]: https://github.com/operator-framework/api
 [scorecard-config]: https://github.com/operator-framework/operator-sdk/blob/v1.5.0/testdata/go/v3/memcached-operator/bundle/tests/scorecard/config.yaml